 Such commercial issue-based ads are already regulated by EU law, such as the Unfair Commercial Practices Directive (UCPD) and Audiovisual Media Services Directive (AVMSD), complemented by the advertising self-regulatory systems, which provide robust, flexible and consumer-friendly mechanisms.

 The European Commission published on 25 November 2021 a legislative proposal for a Regulation introducing strict political advertising transparency requirements.
 The excessively broad definition of political advertising in the proposal would cover a wide array of issue-based advertisements, including commercial ads.
+The draft in now in interinstitutional negotiations between the Parliament and the Council of the EU.

 To avoid legal uncertainty and detrimental side effects, EASA calls for excluding commercial advertising from the draft Regulation.
 This is reflected in EASA’s feedback to the European Commission.